Suicide Hotline Manager

 Do you have to have a degree?
 What if you are in college for Social Work and want to help people?

-Asked by Anny over 11 years ago
+Asked by Anny almost 12 years ago

 Basically you just contact a hotline near you (google "suicide prevention hotline" in your area) and let them know you are looking for a volunteer or paid position.
 I get paid, but a lot of hotlines are primarily volunteer.
 You don't need a particular degree at my hotline; we do have a lot of people who are studying social work or psychology.
 If you don't get an immediate response from a hotline after leaving a voicemail or email, remember these are nonprofits and the administrative side tends to be undermanned, so don't hesitate to contact them after a few days.